stonefl/stonefl.github.io/_posts/2015-07-14-a-generic-comparator-class-for-java-collections-sort.markdown

 ### Sort A List of Objects

 As a Java programmer, I often need to sort a list of objects.
 If the object is a primitive type, such as `String, Integer, Long, Float, Double, or Date,` it is easy to use [**Collections.sort()**](https://docs.oracle.com/javase/tutorial/collections/interfaces/order.html).
-However, to sort a list of user defined objects, which do not implement the `Comparable `interface, for example, to sort a list of **Person** objects, as defined below, by `id` in ascending order, one might has to provide a [**Comparator class**](https://docs.oracle.com/javase/8/docs/api/java/util/Comparator.html) - an object that encapsulates the ordering.
-Instead a generic comparator class is defined in this post to sort lists of primitive as well as user defined objects, in any specified order and by any specified field(s).
+However, to sort a list of user defined objects, which do not implement the `Comparable `interface, for example, to sort a list of **Person** objects, as defined below, by `id` in ascending order, one has to provide a [**Comparator **](https://docs.oracle.com/javase/8/docs/api/java/util/Comparator.html) class to encapsulate the ordering.
+Instead, a generic comparator class is defined in this post to sort lists of primitive as well as user defined objects, in any specified order and by any specified field(s).
 <!--more-->

 ```java

 public class Person {
     //fields
     private int id;